top of page

 If you prefer to avoid additives or certain ingredients, making a few dishes from scratch can make Christmas feel more nourishing.

-A couple of easy wins:
+A couple of easy wins include:

 • Homemade cranberry sauce